-AI For Pediatric Urgent Care Calls
+AI For Parent Access Calls

-Edit call volume, buyer intent, 25% lift, and average net revenue per visit.
+Edit call volume, qualified intent, 25% lift, and average net revenue per visit.

 Planning model only.
 Replace with pediatric call logs, abandoned-call rate, seasonality, visit-intent mix, payer mix, online check-in behavior, clinical escalation rules, staffing coverage, and actual net revenue per visit.